Barley7/Barley7.github.io/_posts/2018-04-28-Improving-your-blog---2017-18.md

     <td></td>
   </tr>
   <tr>
-    <td>Next time I need to be more murchire and not start talking or laughing.
-I should be more focused on the lesson and what is going on.</td>
+    <td>Next time I can improve by engaging more and listening to help me later.</td>
     <td></td>
   </tr>
 </table>